carldebski/mads_capstone/README.md

         from get_related_words import get_similar_words

-Call the function using the search terms and optional number of returned results
+Call the function using the search term and optional number of returned results

         get_similar_words('Lemonade', n_words=5)